MariekeBeerens/course-dprep/content/_index.md

 ## Engineer data sets and manage research projects efficiently

 Welcome to the course website of dPrep.
+I need to change something in order to learn working with Git.

 This course teaches you to __efficiently manage empirical (marketing) research projects__, using tools such as [R/RStudio](https://rstudio.com) and [GitHub](https://github.com).